-- In a large sauté pan, cook cabbage in the butter until it’s brown and caramelized.
+- Melt butter in a large sauté pan.
+Add cabbage and cook until brown and caramelized.

-- Gently mix in the pasta and season with salt and black pepper.
+- Gently mix in the pasta and season with salt and pepper.

-- Serve immediately with parsley and an extra dab of butter if you’re feeling it!
+- Serve immediately, topped with parsley and an extra dab of butter if you’re feeling it!

 Note: You can get fancy and add in crispy bacon to up the salty richness of these noodles.
-If you're not worried about keeping it low FODMAP, add in sliced onions with the cabbage in the beginning of the recipe and caramelize together.
+If you're not worried about keeping it low-FODMAP, add sliced onions with the cabbage in Step 2 and caramelize together.
 Make it vegan by using vegetable oil or a vegetable oil spread in place of the butter.